M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 ### [Materials](Materials) folder 📁

-The folder contains materials related to the implementation of the experiment's main task.
+The folder contains materials related to the implementation of the experiment's main task (iSSR and iSTR prioritization).
 Here you can find the following:

 - **[Informed_consent.pdf](Materials/Informed_consent.pdf)** -> informations to the participants in the experiment.
 This document contains basic information about the experiment (basic research information such as duration, conditions of participation, ethical approval reference number, etc.).